 Goldenrod has gotten a bad rap by some who blame it for making them sneeze.
 But its pollen is heavy and sticky and is transferred by insects rather than on the wind.
 The more likely culprit is ragweed, which blooms at the same time and often grows near goldenrod.
 Allergy sufferers can freely plant this flowery perennial without a worry.

-Only the best goldenrods for your garden
+9 of the best goldenrods for your garden

 Of the 77 species that are native to the United States and Canada, some are aggressive spreaders.
 Meet some of the best goldenrods for gardens — they won’t attempt a coup in your landscape.